-In light of the ongoing COVID-19 pandemic, and to improve stockholder access, the Annual Meeting is being held in a virtual-only format this year.
+In light of the continued COVID-19 pandemic, for the safety of all our stockholders and to facilitate stockholder participation in the Annual Meeting, the Annual Meeting is being held in a virtual-only format this year.
 Stockholders attending the virtual Annual Meeting will be afforded the same rights and opportunities to participate as they would at an in-person meeting.
-The Annual Meeting will be held on Tuesday, June 1, 2021 at 9:00 a.m.
+The Annual Meeting will be held on Wednesday, June 1, 2022 at 9:00 a.m.
 Eastern time in a virtual meeting format only.
-In order to attend the Annual Meeting, you must register at http://viewproxy.com/keros/2021/htype.asp by 11:59 PM Eastern time on May 29, 2021.
+In order to attend the Annual Meeting, you must register at https://viewproxy.com/keros/2022/htype.asp by 11:59 PM Eastern time on May 29, 2022.
 On the day of the Annual Meeting, if you have properly registered, you may enter the Annual Meeting by clicking on the link provided and using the password you received via email in your registration confirmations.
 We encourage you to access the Annual Meeting prior to the start time.
 Online check-in will begin at 8:45 a.m.
 Eastern time, and you should allow ample time for the check-in procedures.
 Both stockholders of record and street name stockholders will need to register to be able to attend the Annual Meeting via live audio webcast, submit their questions during the Annual Meeting and vote their shares electronically at the Annual Meeting by following the instructions below: